IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ![Publisher Workflow](images/NetworkTraffic.png)

-## Example codes: Hashing and Base64 Encoding
+## Example Code: Hashing and Base-64 Encoding

-The following codes are examples of how to generate email and phone hashes in JavaScript.
+The following code example demonstrates how to generate email and phone hashes in JavaScript.

 ```js
 async function hash(value) {